-Adaptogens is a wide class of plants which balances hormones and may treat a tremendous amount of symptoms and misalignments, to maximize physiological and mental resilience.
+Adaptogens is a wide class of plants which balances hormones and may treat a tremendous amount of symptoms and misalignments, to maximize physiological and mental resilience; to make us adaptable!
+This results in stronger immune-system and resistance to stress.
 Most of the knowledge we have today originates from the Ayurvedic tradition.

 Nootropics is a class of cognitive enhancing supplements, of natural or chemical origin.